-The nose of this spectacular Sonoma Valley Zinfandel bursts with ripe red fruits.
-Hints of dark chocolate and almond frame strawberry galette, cinnamon, and savory white pepper aromas as the wine comes to life.
-The wine’s vibrant flavors unravel across the palate with juicy notes of bing cherry and just a touch of tart Fuji apple.
-The wine is refreshingly balanced, extending an enjoyably long finish.
+This Sonoma Valley wine has a profound character, unveiling a captivating nose filled with the essence of ripe red fruits.
+Hints of red berries, dark chocolate, and peppery spice accented with bright acidity bring the wine to life.
+The wine’s vibrant flavors unravel across the palate with juicy notes of Bing cherry and just a touch of tart Fuji apple.
+The refreshingly balanced composition extends into an enjoyably long finish.

 Maggie’s Vineyard is an 11-acre Italian “field blend” vineyard originally planted in the 1890s.
 It is located in the Sonoma Valley AVA, down by the Sonoma Golf Club.
 The vineyard is certified as a Registered Heritage Vineyard with the Historic Vineyard Society.
 Rosenblum Cellars leased portions of the vineyard in the mid-1990s as part of a long-term plan to rehabilitate the vineyard and improve production.
 St. Francis took over farming beginning in 2019.
 Tonnage yields vary from 1-4 tons/acre depending on block.

-Each vineyard block at Maggie’s is fermented separately as much as possible, in order to showcase the unique qualities of each.
-A short cold-soak is performed, followed by a 7-10 day alcoholic fermentation at moderate temperatures to balance extraction.
-After completion each tank is barreled down to French barrels, where it undergoes natural malolactic fermentation.
-During this elevage the lots are tasted and evaluated, before blend trials are performed prior to bottling.
+Each vineyard block at Maggie’s is fermented separately as much as possible in order to showcase the unique qualities they have to offer.
+A short cold soak is performed on each tank, followed by a 7-10 day alcoholic fermentation at moderate temperatures to balance extraction with fruit aromas.
+After completion, each tank is barreled down to French barrels, where it undergoes natural malolactic fermentation.
+During this elevage period, the lots are tasted and evaluated before blend trials are performed prior to bottling.